 Pregnancy has a way of, um, stopping you up, partly due to all that iron in prenatal vitamins.
 A magnesium supplement helps move things along when the prunes just don’t cut it.

 Calcium and Vitamin D

 Pregnant or not, I pretty much always take calcium and vitamin D. Together (along with magnesium!), they’re important for bone health.
-But I also take vitamin D for it’s possible effect on depression4.
-Both calcium and vitamin D are important for baby’s development, so getting adequate amounts is important5.
+But I also take vitamin D for its possible effect on depression4.
+Both calcium and vitamin D are important for the baby’s development, so getting adequate amounts is important5.